firebug/har-export-trigger/README.md

 # HAR Export Trigger
-Firefox plugin for HAR (HTTP Archive) export.
-Built on top of native developer tools in Firefox.
-Allows triggering HAR export directly from within a page.
-Can be used together with e.g. Selenium to implement automated HAR export robot.
+Firefox add-on for automated HAR (HTTP Archive) export.
+This add-on is built on top of native developer tools in Firefox and allows automated export of all collected and computed data from the <strong>Network</strong> panel.
+Automation can be implemented on top of HAR API that are exposed directly to the page.
+It can be also used together with e.g. Selenium to implement automated HAR export robots.
+Firebug is not needed for this add-on.

+Read more about [HAR](http://www.softwareishard.com/blog/har-12-spec/) format (based on JSON).

 License